Yuba County Five

-A witness later came forward, a local man who said he had spent the same night in his own car, a short distance away from where the Montego was found.
-This witness told police that he had seen and heard people around the car that night, and twice called for help, only for them to grow silent and turn off their flashlights.
+A local man later came forward, claiming that he had spent the same night in his own car a short distance away from where the Mercury was found.
+The witness told police that he had seen and heard people around his car that night, and twice called for help, only for them to grow silent and turn off their flashlights.
 This, and the considerable distance from the car to where the bodies were found, has led to suspicions of foul play.

 Background

-While he was stationed in West Germany as part of his United States Army service in the early 1970s, Gary Mathias, a native of Yuba City, California, developed drug problems.
-This eventually led to him being diagnosed with schizophrenia and being psychiatrically discharged.
-Mathias returned to his parents' home in Yuba City and began treatment at a local mental hospital.
-While it had been difficult at first—he was nearly arrested for assault twice and often experienced psychotic episodes that landed him in a local Veterans Administration hospital—by 1978, Mathias was being treated on an outpatient basis with Stelazine and Cogentin and was considered by his physicians to be "one of our sterling success cases".
+While he was stationed in West Germany as part of his United States Army service in the early 1970s, Gary Mathias, a resident of Marysville, California, developed drug problems.
+This eventually led to him being diagnosed with schizophrenia and being given a psychiatric discharge.
+Mathias returned to his parents' home in Marysville and began treatment at a local mental hospital.
+While it had been difficult at first—he was nearly arrested for assault twice and often experienced psychotic episodes that landed him in a local Veterans Administration hospital—by 1978 he was being treated on an outpatient basis with trifluoperazine and benzatropine and was considered by his physicians to be "one of our sterling success cases".

 Mathias supplemented his Army disability pay by working in his stepfather's gardening business.
-Off the job, outside of his family, he was close friends with four slightly older men who either had slight intellectual disabilities (Sterling and Huett) or were informally considered "slow learners" (Weiher and Madruga, also an Army veteran).
+Off the job, outside of his family, he was close friends with four men who either had intellectual disabilities (Weiher and Huett) or were informally considered "slow learners" (Sterling and Madruga, the latter also an Army veteran).
 The men lived in Yuba City and nearby Marysville.
 Like Mathias, each man lived with his parents, all of whom referred to them collectively as "the boys".

-The five men's favorite leisure activity was sports.
-Their families said that when they got together, it was usually to play a game or to watch one.
-They played basketball together on a team called the Gateway Gators.
-This team was supported by a local program for people with mental disabilities.
+The men's favorite leisure activity was sports.
+Their families said that when the five of them got together, it was usually to play a game or to watch one.
+They played basketball together on a team called the Gateway Gators, a team supported by a local program for people with disabilities.